adrian-kalinin/payment-rounding-api/README.md

 API for generating bookkeeping data for a payment.

-You can try the API at https://payment-rounding.adrian-kalinin.dev/api/
+You can try the API at https://payment-rounding.adrian-kalinin.dev/api/ (backup url is https://payment-rounding-api-5x85t.ondigitalocean.app/api/)

 ## How to launch